West Milford Township Public Schools: History

 The old Newfoundland, two-room schoolhouse is now the Grasshopper Restaurant.
 The old Hillcrest School is now the township's community center.
 The few one-room schoolhouses are all gone; the last one was the Hewitt School, destroyed by fire set by vandals (it had been the former Methodist church before a new, larger church was built).

 Students from West Milford had attended Butler High School for grades 9-12 as part of a longstanding sending/receiving relationship that existed until September 1962, when West Milford opened its own high school.
 The Butler Public Schools had served students from large parts of Morris and Passaic counties, until soaring local enrollment led the district to notify feeder communities in 1954 that they would have to find alternative education options for their high school students.

 Awards and recognition

-NAMM named the district in its 2009 survey of the "Best Communities for Music Education", which included 124 school districts nationwide.
+The NAMM Foundation named the district in its 2009 survey of the "Best Communities for Music Education", which included 124 school districts nationwide.

 The district was selected as one of the top "100 Best Communities for Music Education in America 2005" by the American Music Conference.

 Schools

-Schools in the district (with 2018–19 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2021–22 enrollment data from the National Center for Education Statistics) are: